-- 1. The Market Manager has been advised that NJ utilities may offer 0% loans or On Bill Repayment up to \$10,000 for Tier 3 projects and \$5,000 for Tier 2 projects to underwrite the non-rebated portion of the customer cost for HPwES jobs in their service territories.
-NJCEP will offer 0% loans for HPwES work for any customers where a utility loan program is not in place. - 2.
-The Market Manager will coordinate with the Program Coordinator and the Office of Clean Energy to process and pay incentives from funds supplied by other sources as they may become available. - 3.
-Appliances, lighting, doors, and windows are not measures eligible for Program incentives. - 4.
-The measures used to calculate TES may also include health & safety measures and qualified accessories, as listed on the NJ HPwES Eligible Measures document, as a component to the installations of Eligible Measures. - 5.
-Contractor support for cooperative advertising will continue to be available.
-The co-op advertisement plans and incentive structure will be developed and administered by the Market Manager marketing team.
-Details on the expanded co-op advertising plans and incentive structure can be found in Appendix A 2012-13 Residential and Renewable Marketing Plan - 6.
+- 1. The Market Manager has been advised that NJ utilities may offer a 0% loan or on-bill repayment plan up to \$10,000 for Tier 3 projects and/or \$5,000 for Tier 2 projects to underwrite the non-rebated portion of the customer cost for HPwES projects in their service territories.
+NJCEP will offer a 0% loan for HPwES work for any participants where a utility loan or on-bill repayment program is not in place or in instances where a utility customer has been denied through the utility program. - 2.
+The Market Manager has been advised that NJ utilities may fund HPwES incentives for Tier 3 and/or Tier 2 projects in their service territories.
+NJCEP will continue to provide incentives for any project where a utility incentive program is not in place or does not cover the full incentive amount due as scheduled in the table above. - 3.
+The Market Manager will coordinate with the Program Coordinator and the Office of Clean Energy to process and pay incentives from funds supplied by other sources as they may become available. - 4.
+Appliances, lighting, doors, and windows are not measures eligible for Program incentives. - The measures used to calculate TES may also include health & safety measures and qualified accessories, as listed on the NJ HPwES Eligible Measures document, as a component to the installations of Eligible Measures. - 6.
+To accelerate consumer awareness while leveraging private investment through program marketing, the market manager has set the co-op marketing percentage at 50% of qualifying advertising with a cap of \$75,000 per contractor.
+Details regarding co-op advertising requirements can be found in the Marketing section of this compliance filing. - 7.
 Projects will continue to have expiration dates.
-The contractor will need to re-submit projects to the program following the Auto Proceed process for projects not completed and submitted to the program prior to their expiration date, and will be eligible for the incentive levels available at the time of resubmittal. - 7.
+The contractor will need to re-submit projects to the program following the Auto Proceed process for projects not completed and submitted to the program prior to their expiration date, and will be eligible for the incentive levels available at the time of resubmittal. - 8.
 The Contractor production incentive will be eliminated if the project fails an initial quality control inspection.
 In addition, the contractor will be locked out of the Auto Proceed process if project issues remain unresolved for more than 30-days from the time they are notified of the failed inspection.
 As soon as the issues are resolved, the contractor will be unlocked from the software.
-The elimination of the contractor incentive will not be applied to new contractors for their first ten inspections. - 8.
+The elimination of the contractor incentive will not be applied to new contractors for their first ten inspections. - 9.
 Incentives are payable only upon satisfactory project completion.

-In addition, the above customer and contractor incentives, the Program will be offering additional contractor reimbursement and support for BPI accreditation annual fees and BPI training and sales trainings, as indicated below.
+To support a robust contractor community, the Program will offer contractor reimbursement for BPI accreditation annual fees and support BPI training and sales trainings, as indicated below.

-- 1. The Program will offer BPI annual accreditation reimbursements for all participating accredited contractors who have completed at least 10 projects during the 2013 extension period.
-The BPI accreditation reimbursement will be 25% of the annual BPI accreditation fee up to maximum of \$3,000, and will be processed upon presentation of the contractor's paid BPI accreditation invoice. - 2.
-Training support will be available for the following types of trainings: - i.
-The program will support between a quarter and a third of the cost of BPI training (for example Building Analyst and Envelope) to encourage new and continuing contractor training, though NJCEP supported courses.
+- 1. The Program will offer BPI annual accreditation reimbursements for all participating accredited contractors who have completed at least 10 projects during FY2014.
+The BPI accreditation reimbursement will be 25% of the annual BPI accreditation fee, up to a maximum of \$3,000, and will be processed upon presentation of the contractor's paid BPI accreditation invoice. - 2.
+Training support will be available for the following types of trainings:

-- ii.
-The Program will support sales training to help contractors learn how to best sell HPwES features and benefits to homeowners. - iii.
+- i.
+The Program will support sales training webinars to help contractors learn how to best sell HPwES features and benefits to homeowners. - ii.
 The Program will also continue to support Continuing Education requirement classes for contractors who already have BPI certification.